adscorp100/mdhomecarebuild/src/content/blog/mable-support-workers-ndis-complete-guide-2025.md

 ## Common Mable Support Questions

 ### How Much Does Mable Cost?
-Mable charges a 5% service fee on all bookings, significantly lower than traditional agencies (15-30%).
-Participants pay support workers directly through the platform, with transparent pricing and no hidden fees.
+Mable charges a **7.95% client platform fee** on all bookings.
+Support workers also pay a 10% support engagement fee from their earnings.
+Despite these fees, using Mable is often cheaper than traditional agencies (which charge 15-30% markup).
+Based on April-September 2025 data, the average agreed weekday rate for personal care/disability support is **$58/hour**, which becomes **$63/hour** after the client fee.

 ### Is Mable NDIS Registered?
-Yes, Mable is a registered NDIS provider, allowing plan-managed and self-managed participants to use their NDIS funding for platform bookings.
-Agency-managed participants need prior approval from their Local Area Coordinator.
+**Important Clarification**: Mable is NOT a traditional registered NDIS provider - it's an online platform that connects participants with independent support workers.
+Mable doesn't fit into provider registration categories because they don't provide support directly.

+**Who Can Use Mable:**
+- ✅ **Self-managed participants**: Full flexibility to use Mable
+- ✅ **Plan-managed participants**: Can book independent workers on Mable
+- ❌ **Agency-managed (NDIA) participants**: Cannot use Mable - must use registered providers only

 ### What Happens if My Support Worker Doesn't Show Up?
 Mable provides 24/7 support for booking issues.
 If a support worker cancels last minute or doesn't show up, Mable helps find replacement support and may provide compensation for inconvenience.